EtheaDev/DBAwareLabeledComponents/README.md

 Coming soon, into Wiki section.

 ### RELEASE NOTES
+21 Aug 2023: ver.1.3.0
+- Added support for Delphi 12
+- Added WrapAllText to TLabeledDbGrid
+- Fixed 64Bit issue for TLabeledDBComboBox

 05 Sep 2022: ver.1.2.2
 - Refactoring of rendering TLabeledDBGrid to fix some problems when dgRowSelect is active